safwat-fathi/wtheq-task/README.md

 2. Enter credit card information on the Payment page, including Card Number, Expiry Date, Card Holder Name, and CVV.
 3. Navigate between the Profile and Payment pages using the side menu bar.
 4. Experience form validation to ensure the entered information is accurate and secure.
+5. Integrated with PayPal as a payment gateway.

 ## Project Structure